inft3063-assignment-1-wed-atb/INFT2063_Assignment_1-v02/manual.md

 *  **(2) C - Create**
     * User will be prompted to enter in the customer's **name**.
     * The program will then create an account for that customer.
-    * It will then automatically add the required loyalty points to the account and return back to the cash register program.
+    * It will then automatically add the required loyatly points to the account and return back to the cash register program.

 *  **(3) Enter - Skip**
     * Choosing this option will ignore the first two options and continue with the program

+**Note:** Some dummy accounts (with balances) were created for the purpose of testing the loyalty program.
+Feel free to use them:
+ * 000000
+ * 000001
+ * 000002

 ### Feature - Payment Options
 The system supports three different methods of payment.
 Customers can pay by bank card, cash or by gift card.
 When the customer chooses to pay by bank card or by gift card, the system awaits the customer to issue the card to the EFTPOS machine to process the payment.
 The system does not record any of the customer’s bank card or gift card details and link them directly to the customer’s bank or the gift card system.
 If the customer wants to pay by cash, the amount tendered is recorded and the required change is calculated by the system.
 It is validated if the customer is paying the total cost of the item when making payments.